 Gender equality, liberal feminism, garden history, and planning of towns and social movements

 My research concerns Labour history, nationalism and antisemitism.

 Head of Department

 My research is about collecting and analyzing life stories from the refugees who came from Poland to Sweden during the antisemitic campaign 1967-1972.

-As a PhD student in history since 2018, my work focuses on newspaper stories of Nordic neighbours at Olympic Winter Games between 1936 and 1998.
+As a PhD student in history since 2018, my work focuses on media stories of Nordic neighbours at Olympic Winter Games between 1936 and 1998.